RaenonX/SCCIEOANS/readme.md

 		* Manually Call

 **Waiting queue** and the **current running appointment** is cached locally after the meeting record database is updated or the system has rebooted.
-The waiting queue is ctaegorized by the viewing purpose, so **it's not a single line**.
+The waiting queue is categorized by the viewing purpose, so **it's not a single line**.

+### Case Handling / Functions
+#### Statistics Page (In /staff)
+* Filter by Date Range, Advisor, Category and Student.
+* Display brief summary, which contains the average and median length of the meetings, number of the records (How many appointments inside), and also the raw data
+* Add functionality to exclude/delete/edit specific raw data in the database and view.

+#### Advisor Portal (/advisor)
+* Notify advisor to sign out/log the end meeting time after certain period of time (default could be 45 mins).

+#### Staff queue arranging
+* Allow staff to manually "start" the meeting, and make thi action reversible.

 ## Notes
 * Ask Ray ([RaenonX JELLYCAT](https://shorelinecsclub.slack.com/messages/@UBB160092)) on Slack for program implementation details.
 * If you want to join this project, please also contact Ray ([RaenonX JELLYCAT](https://shorelinecsclub.slack.com/messages/@UBB160092)) on Slack.
 Anyone want to join this project must join Shoreline CC CS Club.
 No requirements for joining the project.
+* Pending TODO:
+	* /user/register
+		* Add multiple entries functionality of the Email Field (Student Only)
+		* Add multiple entries functionality of the Language Field (Student Only)
+		* Add multiple entries functionality of the Phone Field (Student Only)